RamonBell/my_ha_setup/README.md

 </div>
 <p><font size="3">
 This is my first Repo.
 I am trying to learn how to do this github thing.
-You will find more links to code and things for Home Assitant contained in them.
+You will find more links to code and things for Home Assitant contained here.
 I am constantly messing with my Home Assistant each day I will try to keep this updated as much as possible.
 I use a configuration type called split configuration.
 So my main configuration.yaml file is broken out into many different files located in the directories.
 Once I load my config be sure to visit the package directory where all the YAML files exist.  </p>
 <div align="center"><a name="menu"></a>

 </div>
 <p><font size="3">
 I run my system on a Dell Optiplex 790 that is used from a doctor's office.
 I wiped it and put Promox on it as its operating system.
-Followed this repo and it took me twenty minutes to get it up and running: https://github.com/whiskerz007/proxmox_hassos_install.
+I followed this repo and it took me twenty minutes to get it up and running: https://github.com/whiskerz007/proxmox_hassos_install.
 I moved away from cloud based devices and all my smart home deivces are run locally via MQTT.

 Here's the main components of my system:
 | Amount | Item | Description |